daviromao/interscity/deploy/README_STANDALONE.md

 $ ansible-playbook deploy-swarm-stack.yml -i standalone_vagrant_host
 ```
 The setup swarm script details is available in the file [/ansible/roles/docker/tasks/main.yml](./ansible/roles/docker/tasks/main.yml)

+___Troubleshoot___: If it fails, probably the socker_stacj TASK, repeat the deploy-swarm-stack again, sometime the docker take a long time to complete and some TASK can`t be done completely!

 ___Troubleshoot___: Those scripts could be not up-to-date and need to be fixed!
 (Normally updating to a new version solves the problem)